 Indigent defense in Churchill County was historically and professionally accomplished by contract attorneys who lived in the community.
-After a careful evaluation of the current and future needs of the community, in November of 2020 the Churchill County Board of Commissioners created a new county department - Office of the Public Defender.
-This important step was a clear declaration that Churchill County is dedicated to continuing a long tradition of indigent defense which meets, and exceeds, the laws of Nevada and the United States Constitution.
+In 2020, after a careful evaluation of the current and future needs of the community, the Churchill County Board of Commissioners created a new county department - Office of the Public Defender.
+In 2022 after further evaluation about the volume of conflicts that naturally occur due to the rules of Professional Responsibility in representing individuals, the Board of Commissioners created an Alternate Public Defender's office.
+These important steps are a clear declaration that Churchill County is dedicated to continuing a long tradition of indigent defense which meets, and exceeds, the laws of Nevada and the United States Constitution.

-The newly established Office of the Public Defender is a professional law firm, staffed with qualified and experienced attorneys focused on the diligent, honest, and responsible representation of indigent defendants.
+The Office of the Public Defender and the Office of Alternate Public Defender are and will be professional law firms, staffed with qualified and experienced attorneys focused on the diligent, honest, and responsible representation of indigent defendants.
 Contract attorneys and other attorneys approved to handle representation of indigent defense are no less professional.
+Indigent

-Indigent Defendants are treated with respect and kindness.
+Defendants are treated with respect and kindness.
 Attorneys and the staff who support them take a genuine interest in those they represent.

 This summary is not intended to be comprehensive but to provide the general details of how Churchill County is now providing indigent defendants with the effective representation to which they are entitled, and how the County will continue to provide such service.
 We anticipate that as indigent defense stakeholders regularly counsel together there will be constant adjustments to upgrade the plans outlined below.
 Hence, this document should be viewed as a snapshot within a continually improving process and it may be changed by the Board of County Commissioners on a frequency that prudence dictates.
-In addition to the purposes outlined above, the objective of this plan is to comply with the statutory requirement outlined in the Nevada Revised Statutes (NRS 260.070) respecting annual reports by the Public Defender, and the Board of County Commissioners.
+In addition to the purposes outlined above, the objective of this plan is to comply with the statutory requirement outlined in the Nevada Revised Statutes (NRS 260.070) respecting annual reports.